 Repeat:

-Touch the "Repeat" key to apply a repeat play pattern to the iPod[®].
-When the repeat mode is active, the \bigcirc icon is displayed to the left of the song title or album name to denote which repeat pattern is applied.
-To cancel Repeat mode, touch the "Repeat" key until no \bigcirc icon is displayed.
+Touch the "Repeat" key to apply a repeat play pattern to the iPod®.
+When the repeat mode is active, the text is highlighted.
+To cancel Repeat mode, touch the "Repeat" key again until the text is no longer highlighted.